Emanant and emergent symmetry-topological-order from low-energy spectrum

 \section{Abstract}

-Low-energy emergent and emanant symmetries can be anomalous, higher-group, or non-invertible.
-Such symmetries are systematically captured by topological orders in one higher dimension, known as symmetry topological orders (symTOs).
+Low-energy emanant and emergent symmetries can be anomalous, higher-group, or non-invertible.
+A way to systematically capture the properties of such symmetries is through the topological orders in one-higher dimension, known as symmetry topological orders (symTOs).
 Consequently, identifying the emergent or emanant symmetry of a system is not simply a matter of determining its group structure, but rather of computing the corresponding symTO.
 In this work, we develop a method to compute the symTO of 1+1D systems by analyzing their low-energy spectra under closed boundary conditions with all possible symmetry twists.
-Applying this approach, we show that the gapless antiferromagnetic (AF) spin-$\tfrac{1}{2}$ Heisenberg model possesses an exact emanant symTO corresponding to the $D_8$ quantum double, when restricted to the $\mathbb{Z}_2^x \times \mathbb{Z}_2^z$ subgroup of the $SO(3)$ spin-rotation symmetry and lattice translations.
-Moreover, the AF phase exhibits an emergent $SO(4)$ symmetry, whose exact components are described jointly by the symTO and the $SO(3)$ spin-rotations.
-Using condensable algebras in symTO, we further identify several neighboring phases accessible by modifying interactions among low-energy excitations: (1) a gapped dimer phase, connected to the AF phase via an $SO(4)$ rotation, (2) a commensurate collinear ferromagnetic phase that breaks translation by one site with a $\omega \sim k^2$ mode, (3) an incommensurate, translation-symmetric ferromagnetic phase featuring both $\omega \sim k^2$ and $\omega \sim k$ modes, connected to the previous phase by an $SO(4)$ rotation, and (4) an incommensurate ferromagnetic phase that breaks translation by one site with both $\omega \sim k^2$ and $\omega \sim k$ modes.
+Following this approach, we show that the gapless antiferromagnetic (AF) spin-$1/2$ Heisenberg model possesses an exact emanant symTO corresponding to the $D_8$ quantum double $\eD(D_8)$, when the global symmetry is restricted to the $\mathbb{Z}_2^x \times \mathbb{Z}_2^z$ subgroup of the $SO(3)$ spin-rotation symmetry and lattice translations.
+Moreover, this model exhibits an emergent $SO(4)$ symmetry, whose exact components are described jointly by automorphisms of $\eD(D_8)$ and the $SO(3)$ spin-rotations.
+Using the condensable algebras of the emanant symTO, we further identify several other phases that may be accessible by modifying interactions among low-energy excitations: (1) a gapped dimer phase, connected to the AF phase via an $SO(4)$ rotation, (2) a commensurate collinear ferromagnetic phase that breaks translation by one site with a $\omega \sim k^2$ mode, (3) an incommensurate, translation-symmetric ferromagnetic phase featuring both $\omega \sim k^2$ and $\omega \sim k$ modes, (4) and an incommensurate ferromagnetic phase that breaks translation by one site with both $\omega \sim k^2$ and $\omega \sim k$ modes.